Magdalen College School, Oxford: Kingball

 Kingball is a game played at Magdalen.
 The tradition, unique to the school, may have derived from Fives, for which a court was in use at the school at least as early as 1871, but the rules are more similar to the modern games of four square and Dirty Nine Square.
-Although to some extent the rules are passed down from year to year, every new year that takes up the game usually adopts its own rules as well; the rules listed below are those commonly in use around 2008.
-The game has been actively played during breaktimes amongst pupils using four courts, painted by the school.
+Although to some extent the rules are passed down from year to year, every new year that takes up the game usually adopts its own rules as well.
+The game has been actively played during breaktimes among pupils using four courts, painted by the school.
 The game is still played every day at the school.